Groz-Beckert

+Groz-Beckert headquartered in Albstadt in Baden-Württemberg, Germany, specializes in the development, manufacture and distribution of process-critical textile precision tools, industrial cutting solutions, textile reinforcements for the construction industry and composites.
+Founded in 1852, the company is still family-owned.
+In 2025, Groz-Beckert generated turnover of 799 million euros with around 8,800 employees worldwide.
+The company is active in more than 150 countries with agencies, production and sales subsidiaries.
+Groz-Beckert is the largest employer of the Zollernalbkreis.

 History

 In 1852 Theodor Groz opened a store for toys and fashion accessories with an attached needle workshop in Ebingen, today part of Albstadt.
 In the same year he produced needles for warp knitting and hosiery production for the first time.
 In 1871 Ernst Beckert founded the identically named company "Ernst Beckert" in Eibenberg, near Chemnitz, for the production of needles.

 In 1884 Ernst Beckert relocated his needle factory to Chemnitz.
 Already by 1888 Theodor Groz & Söhne had founded their own health insurance fund for their employees – the precursor of today's BKK Groz-Beckert.

 In 1937 the two companies merged, laying the foundation of the present group of companies.
 At that time, Walther Groz was the Head of the executive board of the company.
 Today, besides the headquarters there are further production sites all over the world (Germany, Belgium, Czech Republic, Portugal, India, China, Vietnam, USA).
-Also sales affiliates can be found around the globe (Germany, Czech Republic, Italy, France, Spain, Great Britain, Turkey, Mexico, USA, India, China, Vietnam, South Korea, Indonesia, Japan, Singapore).
+Also sales affiliates can be found around the globe (Germany, Czech Republic, Italy, France, Spain, Great Britain, Turkey, Mexico, USA, India, China, Vietnam, South Korea, Indonesia, Japan, Singapore, Bangladesh).

+In fall 2013, Groz-Beckert founded solidian GmbH, which has since formed the Engineered Textiles business unit within the group.
+Solidian specializes in non-metallic reinforcements for sustainable construction.
+In 2014, solidian acquired Kelteks d.o.o., based in Karlovac, Croatia.
+Kelteks develops and produces technical textiles for the composites industry.

+As a specialist for industrial cutting solutions, TKM GmbH has been expanding the group with its Cutting Tools business unit since October 2022.

 From 1996 to 2018 the company was chaired by Dr. Thomas Lindner (* 1951), a descendant of one of the founders.
 Since 2019 he has been Chairman of the Groz-Beckert Supervisory Board.
 Lindner was also President of the VDMA from 2010 to 2013.
+Today, the Groz-Beckert Executive Board consists of four members: Eric Schöller (CEO), Markus Settegast, Kathrin Pross, and Jan Jetter.

 Products

-Groz-Beckert is producer of industrial needles and system parts for the knitting, apparel, shoe, nonwovens, and carpet industry (gauge parts tufting).
-In addition to that, the range of products includes weaving accessories like healds, heald frames, warp stop motions, and drop wires.
-In the beginning, these products were sold under the name "Grob by Groz-Beckert", now they go by "Groz-Beckert", and also machines for weaving preparation are part of the range.
-With its product group Customized Precision Components (CPC), formerly Ceramic Punching Components, Groz-Beckert went into a new field of application of precision tools.
-The products are carbide tools, punches, and dies for special machines as well as precision micro-components.

-Since the end of 2006 also cylinders and dials for circular knitting machines are produced (former SMC).
-Under the name of "SMG", another line of business produces and sells plastic ball bearings and components as well as first class plastic technology products.
+The Groz-Beckert group comprises three business units.
+As companies, they operate independently and combine more than 120,000 product types.

+Groz-Beckert is the world's leading supplier of industrial machine needles, precision parts and fine tools, as well as systems and services for the production and joining of textile fabrics.
+Its products and services support the fields of knitting, weaving, nonwovens, tufting, sewing and spinnning.

 Also the brands "Eisbär by Groz-Beckert", Schmeing", "Knotex", and "Grob by Groz-Beckert" belong to the group.
 Today the following products are sold under the name of "Groz-Beckert":